quark-zju/ljudge/README.md

 4. If they are identical now, return PRESENTATION\_ERROR.
 5. Return WRONG\_ANSWER.

-**Q: Why JAVA won't work**
+**Q: What is the minimal supported version of Java?**

-A: You may use java 6.
-Java 6 requires `execve` syscall, which is disabled.
+A: 7.
+Java 6 requires the `execve` syscall, which is disabled.
 Try to set default Java to 7.
 For Debian, run `update-alternatives --config java`.
 Alternative you can enable `execve` syscall.

 **Q: What if I want to write a custom checker?**

 A: Just write one and pass it to ljudge using `--checker-code`.
 Your checker's stdin is the standard input and it can open these files:

-* `"input"`: the standard input
+* `"input"`: the reference input passed as `--testcase --input`
-* `"output"`: the standard output
+* `"output"`: the reference output passed as `--testcase --output`
 * `"user_output"` (or `argv[1]`): the output of the user program
 * `"user_code"`: the source code provided using `--user-code`

 The checker's stdout will be captured.
 It should return 0 for ACCEPTED, 1 for WRONG\_ANSWER and 2 for PRESENTATION\_ERROR.
-To be compatible with some old checkers, -1 (or 255 on most Unix systems) is WRONG\_ANSWER too.
-But this is not suggested.
+To be compatible with some old checkers, -1 (or 255) means WRONG\_ANSWER too.

 Notes
 -----